Updating plugins in existing Live sets

-Every new version of Videosync comes with its own set of plugins, that may or may not contain fixes or new features.
-Dealing with existing Live sets after you downloaded a new version of Videosync can be confusing initially.
-Here is how to do it.
+Every new version of Videosync comes with its own set of plugins, which may or may not contain fixes or new features.
+Here is how to deal with existing Live sets after you downloaded and installed a new version of Videosync.

-Note that although we really want you to always enjoy the latest Videosync features, only update Videosync if you are not on the middle of a tour.
+Note that although we obviously want you to always enjoy the latest Videosync features, never update Videosync if you are in the middle of a tour.
 See using a separate partition for tips to ensure a working performance setup.

 Rule of thumb

 After updating Videosync, you don’t need to update the plugins in your existing sets, unless

 - A later version of a plugin has new features or fixes that you need, or